Updated on February 18th, 2020

 Like when I embarked on a search for my calling in life and work, and my life went from a straight-line rise in school and career to a trial-and-error, meandering journey that was enriching, but at times didn’t seem to lead anywhere in particular.
 (Read my story)

 One thing I’ve learnt from these experiences (and, by the way, they keep occurring every now and then even now that I’ve found my calling as a Coach, Consultant and Author, and have set up my professional practice):

 That’s good news!

-I’ve come to think that the image of a hiatus as being the empty, unproductive bit between two clear, achieving states – A) what we were doing before, and B) what we’ll be doing afterwards – is an illusion.
+In our busy, competitive, (over-)achieving society, we might have come to see the notion of a hiatus as being the empty, unproductive bit between two clear, achieving states of

-Because what’s more likely to happen is that we’re moving from A) to B) in a much more gradual, bit-by-bit and seamless kind of way.
+Because what’s more likely to happen is that we’re moving from A) to B) in a very gradual, bit-by-bit and seamless, overlapping kind of way.
 With quite a few detours, backwards-and-forwards, and even going -’round-in-circles in between.

 So that B) kind of evolves from A) over time.